Wednesday, July 2, 2025

 When Cuffy gets called away for a fortnight to help a convalescing cousin she wonders how they'll ever manage without her.
 Well may she ask, and the answer to that question comprises a good portion of this book.

-Once again, you must start with The Saturdays, then The Four-Story Mistake, and then you're up to this one.
-Stay tuned for my discussion of the very last book in this series.
+Once again, you must start with The Saturdays, then The Four-Story Mistake, and then you're up to this one, followed by Spiderweb for Two, the very last book in this series.

 🌟🌟🌟🌟🌟